valmassoi/resume/Valmassoi_Resume_Soft-Dev.md

 • DevOps: `Linux`, `OSX`, `Atom.io`, `Yeoman`, `Webpack`, `Mocha`, `Xcode`, `Git`/`Github`, `Heroku`

 ### Work Experience
-**Master Spas**, Engineering and Computer Drafting Intern *May 2007 - August 2011*
-• Collaborated with team of engineers and manufacturer to create rotomolded light fixture, implemented into the product
-• Redesigned swim spa to accommodate Michael Phelps’ wingspan, ultimately becoming new product line
-for company that helped grow category to become world leader in sales and design
-• Constructed insulated testing chamber to analyze and calculate energy efficiency of hot tubs, ensuring California Energy Commission requirements were met
-• Created 3D plumbing drawings to streamline manufacturing process, 1,000+ hours of SolidWorks logged

 **Comity Web Agency** --> **Jade Labs LLC**, Owner *December 2010 - Present*
 • Founded company to give web presence to small businesses in multiple states
 • Wide range of duties and responsibilities, from website development to company management